Eugenio161288/Helix-FxCop-Rules/README.md

-# Helix-FxCop-Rules
+# Sitecore 9 Helix Rules
-FxCop rules for VS2017 for Sitecore helix
+FxCop rules for VS2017 for Sitecore 9 with Helix rules